milkshake308/terraform5srcc/README.md

 # Terraform 5SRCC EKS Cluster Project

+## Requirements
+- AWS CLI
+- GNU Coreutils + OpenSSL (Need some bash wizardry at some point)
+- (Optionnal) Kubectl (If you want to deploy a "hello-world" app)

 ## Setup
 1. First configure a IAM account on the 5srcc profile name (make sure it has permission for a terraform profile)
 ```bash